Kenneth Harlan: Career

 He made a smooth transition to talkies, even singing in a few films, but his film roles remained minor throughout his later career.
 Harlan worked until the 1940s and retired in 1963.

 Personal life and death

 Harlan was married nine times, including a marriage to silent screen star Marie Prevost.
-His fifth wife was actress-singer Helene Stanton, whom he married in 1949 and divorced four years later.
+His seventh wife was actress-singer Helene Stanton, whom he married in 1949 and divorced four years later.

 Harlan, who was a nephew of actor and comedian Otis Harlan, died of an acute aneurysm in 1967 in Sacramento, California.
 He was 71.